rulasg/mcp-dotnet/readme.md

 docker build -t mcp-dotnet .
 ```

-## Installation
+## Installation building locally

-Follow these steps to set up and run the server:
+Follow these steps to build locally and run the server using Docker.

 1. **Clone the Repository**: